raqeebAKhan/ECommerceWebsite/README.md

 # E-Commerce Website

 This website is ECommerce website.
 It consists of About, Services, blogs, Contact Us functionalities.
+It provides services to the customers wherein the users can buy products, they can contact and give reviews to them.

 ## Features
 * Login authentcation in which user can login into the page or signup if user do not have account.
 * The Services contains the information of the services which are offered.